UsmanPervaiz/GoldenGate-Project/README.md

 Welcome, and thank you for viewing my Github profile page.

-This is my first after-school solo project and it is still in progress, about 75% is complete, but, I am still uploading a demo video to explain the features of this project for employment purposes.
+This is my first after-school solo project and it is still in progress, about 95% is complete, but, I am still uploading a demo video to explain the features of this project for employment purposes.

 **The project is not re-factored as of yet, my main goal here is to practice everything that I have learned so far.
 I still have to separate Dumb Components from Smart Components, it can be seen that some Componenets are stateless, but still are defined as Class-Components.
 The most important thing to me is that whatever features I have implemented so far are working 100% and as desired.
 I have learned a lot in the past few weeks coding on my own, in the beginning some of my code was not according to the "DRY" principle, but as i progressed, my css and my coding got better and is still getting better.
 Overall I am happy and satisfied with my progress.**

-I have been working on it for about 7-8 weeks, had many ups and downs, yes and nos, this and that moments.
-I wanted to bring it as close as possible to a real e-commerce website experience.

 I used simple CSS because before moving onto bootstrap or any other designing framework, I really wanted to understand the basics of CSS.